Best daily deals

 Yes, though whether or not these will work well with your computer depends on its hardware.

 360 Reality Audio is Sony’s approach to object-based spatial audio technology.
-In other words, it’s in-ear surround sound that delivers an immersive audio experience; as if you’re listening to music at a live concert.
-The Sony WF-1000XM3 supports this feature, though it is only compatible with select streaming services including Tidal (HiFi subscription), Deezer, and nugs.net.
+In other words, it’s in-ear surround sound that delivers an immersive audio experience, as if you’re listening to music at a live concert.
+The Sony WF-1000XM3 supports this feature, though it is only compatible with select streaming services, including Tidal (HiFi subscription), Deezer, and nugs.net.

 To initiate pairing for the first time with the Sony WF-1000XM3, remove both earbuds from the charging case and make sure the LEDs on the housings are flashing blue.
 Enter your smartphone’s Bluetooth menu and scan for available devices.
-“WF-1000XM3” should appear as an option, select it and allow the devices to connect.
+“WF-1000XM3” should appear as an option; select it and allow the devices to connect.
 If you’re pairing the headset to a new, secondary device, remove the earbuds from the case.
 Press and hold both touch panels for seven seconds; the left earbud will relay a notification saying, “Bluetooth pairing.”
-From here, you can do the same as before: enter your phone’s Bluetooth menu and search for a new device, select the “WF-1000XM3.”
+From here, you can do the same as before: enter your phone’s Bluetooth menu, search for a new device, and select the “WF-1000XM3.”
 This works with an iPhone or Android smartphone.

 The case’s dimensions are as follows: 142 x 119 x 64 mm.
 Here is a picture of the case next to a Google Pixel 3 for reference.
-It can fit in a men’s pant pocket all right, but won’t fit comfortably in most women’s pants pockets.
+It can fit in a men’s pant pocket but won’t fit comfortably in most women’s pants pockets.